kristianmandrup/mm-devise/README.markdown

   gem 'mm-devise',              '>= 1.1.0'
   gem 'rails3-generators',      '>= 0.12.1' # optional

-You can install http://github.com/indirect/rails3-generators which includes mongo_mapper Model generator
+You can install [rails3-generators](http://github.com/indirect/rails3-generators) which includes a mongo_mapper Model generator

-  gem install rails3-generators
+<pre>  gem install rails3-generators</pre>

-Alternatively use bundler to install all required gems in your rails app
+Alternatively use bundler to install all required gems in your Rails 3 app

-  bundle install
+<pre>  bundle install</pre>

 Run the generator:

-  rails generate devise:install
+<pre>  rails generate devise:install</pre>

 The generator will install an initializer which describes ALL Devise's configuration options and you MUST take a look at it.
 Make sure to specify